TedAlden/antique-web-app/README.md

     MAIL_PASSWORD=
     ```

-9. Run the application using Flask on port `5000`.
-You can change the port if necessary.
+9. Run the application using Flask on the default port of `5000`.

     ```bash
-    flask run --port 5000
+    flask --app main run --host=0.0.0.0
     ```

+    Or, run the server on another port by specifying the command-line argument.
+For example, on port `8080`:

+    ```bash
+    flask --app main run --host=0.0.0.0 --port=8080
+    ```

-10. Visit the website via the address output in the terminal when running the application.
-This will probably be `127.0.0.1:5000`.
+10. Visit the website in your browser.
+The address is output in the terminal when running the application.
+This will be `127.0.0.1:5000` by default on a local machine unless a different port was specified.

 ## Features